7-8 minute read

 It’s a big book, packed with specialist articles on the Scots-Irish, Presbyterians, Catholicism (Irish and American) and religious rivalry between and within the community.
 It discusses the place of the Irish in the labor movement, politics and the impact they had on Irish nationalism both in the US and back at home.

-But despite dealing at length with the positive stories of Irish involvement in music and sports, the book does not flinch from the darker side of the Irish experience, including the bigotry they were faced with and the frequent bouts of racist violence they themselves perpetrated on others.
+But despite dealing at length with the positive stories of Irish involvement in music and sports, the book does not flinch from the darker side of the Irish experience, including the bigotry they were faced with and the frequent bouts of racist violence they perpetrated on others.

 Two American-Irish women protesting England's treatment of the Irish at the British Embassy, Washington, 1920.